 Individuals who are seeking care with TMS at UCLA are initially evaluated by one of the physicians on our team, Drs.
-Leuchter, Krantz, Levitt, or Heiser.
+Leuchter, Krantz, Levitt, Cook, or Minzenberg.
 The objective of this consultation is to get to know a prospective individual patient's clinical situation, how their mood disorder has impacted their life, what treatments may have been tried before (and what the outcomes were), and any medical issues that may bear on the safe administration of TMS.
 We seek to ensure the highest quality of care for individuals with depression, whether that means treatment with TMS or whether we may recommend some other alternative.

 All treatment planning and stimulation sessions are conducted by our Psychiatrists.

 Treatments are administered in our state-of-the-art Neuromodulation Suite in the Semel Institute (Neuropsychiatric Institute) Building, 760 Westwood Blvd, Los Angeles, on the UCLA Campus (map, directions).
 For TMS treatments in depression, we employ an FDA-approved system for therapeutic TMS, the NeuroStar TMS Therapy System (Neuronetics, Inc., Malvern PA).